Muthukumar-Subramaniam/install-k8s-on-linux/README.md

    ```

 kind note:
-* The playbook can be utilized for testing and learning purpose, tailor it as per your need if required.
+* This playbook is a useful resource for experimenting with Kubernetes and can be customized to meet your specific requirements.
-* Firewall and Selinux are not managed by the playbook, either disable it or configure it as per your requirement.
+* Firewall and SELinux are not configured by this playbook.
+You may need to disable or adjust their settings to allow proper Kubernetes functionality.
-* The playbook uses github API to fetch latest stable release of all software components.
+* The playbook utilizes the GitHub API to fetch the current stable versions of all required software components.
-* Well tested on various linux distributions.
+* Compatible with a wide range of Linux distributions.
-* Your contributions help us improve this project.
-We welcome bug reports, feature requests, and code contributions
+* Your feedback and contributions are invaluable to the success of this project.
+* Please report any bugs, suggest new features, or contribute directly to the codebase.

 > Have lots of fun!